canonical/sphinx-filtered-toctree/README.md

-# filtered-toctree
+# sphinx-filtered-toctree

-filtered-toctree allows you to filter pages out of your documentation's navigation by prefixing ToC entries with configurable tags.
+sphinx-filtered-toctree allows you to filter pages out of your documentation's navigation by prefixing ToC entries with configurable tags.

 ## Basic usage